kak2008/On-The-Map/README.md

 - __Information posting View Controller__: - This view controller will let user to post their location in the textfield and post weblink.

-- Application uses MapKit, UIKit.
+- Application uses MapKit, UIKit, Udacity & facebook authentication.

 ## Requirements
 * Xcode 7.3